VTMGR/LLMRP/README.md

 # LLMRP
-A Character RP Website that runs Entirely Locally VIA Ollama.
+A Fairly Fast Character RP Website that runs Entirely Locally VIA Ollama.

 # This project is still under development!